projectfluent/fluent.js/fluent-react/example/README.md

 ## Running

 The example app requires a local build of `@fluent/react`.
-In the root of the `fluent.js` clone install the build tools:
+In the root of your `fluent.js` clone install the build tools:

     cd fluent.js/
     npm install

-Then build `@fluent/react`:
+Then build and package `@fluent/react`:

     cd fluent.js/fluent-react/
     npm install
     make
+    npm pack
+    mv fluent-react-*.tgz example/fluent-react.tgz

 Finally, change back to this directory, and build the example: